jeekim/fasttextrank/README.md

 * Discriminativeness: key phrases should make a document distinct from other documents.
 Inverse document frequency is often used for this.

 The former is local information and the latter global.
+In this project, we assume that keywords/phrases are made of combinations of adjectives and nouns.
+We ranks the longest sequences of these combinations based on those two perspecitves mentioined above.

 ## Approaches
 There has been mainly two approaches: supervised and unsupervised.
 Unsupervised methods consist of statistical and